So, you’ve self-published your book.

-Set up a reading (and/or a booksigning) at a local cafe, bookshop, gallery, school, college, church, fraternal organization, library, or other local gathering place.
+Set up a reading (and/or a book signing) at a local cafe, bookshop, gallery, school, college, church, fraternal organization, library, or another local gathering place.
 Do it alone, or recruit some other local poets (or musicians) for a bigger crowd & more sales opportunities.
 Create an event!

 Get published in literary magazines & other publications.
 (See our publishing advice page to find out how.)

 Tell all your previous publishers (perhaps literary magazines & other periodicals) where your books can be purchased (& your web address, if you have one).
 Ask if they’d be interested in reviewing your book.
 Maybe ask if they’d like a review copy.
 They may publish information about how your book can be purchased.
 If not, consider placing a small advertisement in their publication.
 Since they published you, their readers may be your best bet for sales.